Bridge of Spies: Movie Review

 Bridge of Spies: Plot Summary

 Warning: My plot summaries contain major spoilers.
-This film has only just come out and you should probably go and see it before reading the plot summary.
-However, the worst spoilers are blacked out like this secret .
+The worst spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

 It’s 1957.
 In New York, the FBI arrest Rudolf Abel as a Soviet spy.

-James Donovan, is asked to be Abel’s lawyer.
-He’s initially reluctant, but is persuaded that Abel deserves a fair trial and a proper defence.
-The USA is still deep in McCarthy-style paranoia about the Soviet Union and communism, and this leads first to suspicion of Donovan’s sympathies, and then to harassment and threats to his family.
+James Donovan is asked to be Abel’s lawyer.
+He’s initially reluctant, but decides that Abel deserves a fair trial and a proper defence.
+The USA is still deep in McCarthy-style paranoia about the Soviet Union and communism.
+This leads first to suspicion of Donovan’s sympathies, and then to harassment and threats to his family.

-Abel is found guilty of all charges, and is likely to face the death sentence, but Donovan presciently argues Abel may be more useful to the USA alive, and the judge sentences Abel to thirty years in prison.
+Abel is found guilty of all charges and is likely to face the death sentence.
+Donovan presciently argues Abel may be more useful to the USA alive, and the judge sentences Abel to thirty years in prison.
 Donovan appeals the case to the Supreme Court but loses, and Abel goes to prison.

 Meanwhile, the CIA recruit Gary Powers as a spyplane pilot.
 On a mission over the Soviet Union, he’s shot down, captured and convicted as a spy.
-In a separate incident, the East Germans arrest an American student, Frederic Pryor, as he tries to sneak his German girlfriend across the border to West Berlin.
+In a separate incident, the East Germans arrest an American, Frederic Pryor, as he tries to smuggle his East German girlfriend into West Berlin.